GRIFFITH YOUNG

 Get Help Now From A Poway Child Custody Attorney

 We prepare you for mediation, negotiation, and litigation if required.
-We explain each stage so you feel equipped and not overwhelmed.
+We explain each stage so you feel confident and equipped.
 You will understand options, evidence needs, and likely court timelines.
 A child custody lawyer in Poway will keep the process practical and focused.
+Our family law attorneys serve clients throughout Poway, CA, and the surrounding San Diego communities, including La Mesa and Greater San Diego.

 Our team is led by a State Bar Certified Family Law Specialist and built for urgent matters.
-As your child custody lawyer, we work to reduce conflict while protecting your rights.
-We strive to build a stable parenting plan that reflects your childs needs and your real schedule.
+As your child custody lawyer, we work to reduce conflict while protecting your parental rights and your legal interests.
+We strive to build a stable parenting plan that reflects your child’s needs and your real schedule.
+Our Poway family law team brings the legal knowledge, strategy, and personalized attention that every family going through a difficult time deserves.
 If you are ready to move forward on child custody, call (858) 345-1720 to speak with a Poway Child Custody Attorney today.
 This information is general and not legal advice.